telosys-saas/telosys-saas/doc/ide.md

   - selectedElement : Selected element in the treeview (folder or file)

 ## IDE events

+Events function of the controller used by the directives of the IDE page in response of the user actions.

 - $scope.data.events :
   - onCreateFile : After file creation